Departments

 The Housing Court Specialists Department

-Led by Chief Housing Specialist Carl Kannenberg, the specialists are a unique part of Housing Court, as this department is comprised of court employees who work as probation officers and who also offer information and assistance in housing matters with the City of Cleveland.
+Led by Chief Housing Specialist Markell Davis, the specialists are a unique part of Housing Court, as this department is comprised of court employees who work as probation officers and who also offer information and assistance in housing matters with the City of Cleveland.

 The Magistrates Department

-Led by Chief Magistrate Myra Torain Embry is comprised of magistrates, staff attorneys and coordinators who hear and rule on civil cases, conduct research and interface with case participants regarding hearing dates, evidence, etc.
+The experienced magistrates who make up this department, alongside staff attorneys and coordinators, hear and rule on civil cases, conduct research and interface with case participants regarding hearing dates, evidence, etc.

 The Bailiff Department